Wars

 series of wars and conflicts between China and the United

-two of the Chinese-American conflicts can be considered
+Chinese-American conflicts can be considered major wars,

-As China emerges into a formidable economic, diplomatic,
+emerges into a formidable economic, diplomatic, and

-of a future conflict between the United States and China
+a future conflict between the United States and China

 will continue to grow.